Troubleshooting

 Invalid username or password

-You have not provided a valid username and password as required by the server.
+You have not provided a valid username and password as required by the server, or the server is running without authentication and the credentials must be blank.
 Verify that you are contacting the correct server and that you have correctly typed the username and password.
 See the Users chapter for details of how servedat matches usernames and passwords.
 For a new server installation, see the Adding Users chapter for step-by-step authentication setup instructions.

 Waiting for storage